kz04px/ataxx-skeleton/README.md

 ```

 ---

 ### UAI protocol
 UAI stands for "Universal Ataxx Interface" and is a slightly modified version of the Universal Chess Interface protocol.
 The only differences are that instances of 'c' for 'chess' have been replaced by 'a' for 'ataxx', and that the [FEN](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation) format has been altered to suit the game.

 ---

 ### FEN strings
+Based on [FEN strings](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) from chess.<br/>
-Player one's pieces are represented by 'x'<br/>
+Player one is black and represented by 'x'<br/>
-Player two's pieces are represented by 'o'<br/>
+Player two is white and represented by 'o'<br/>
-Empty squares are represented by '-'<br/>
+Gaps/Blockers are represented by '-'<br/>
-Gaps are left blank with ' '<br/>
-Everything else about the string is the same as in chess.<br/>
 Examples:
 ```
 x5o/7/7/7/7/7/o5x x 0 1